allu0786ansari/Getting-started-with-deep-learning/README.md

 # Getting-started-with-deep-learning
-This repo contains the jupyterlab notebook used during the course deeplearning provided by nvidia
+This repo contains the jupyterlab notebook used for learning deep learning from scratch